BIGJ42/NoteMaster/README.md

 # NoteMaster
-A sleek, simple not editor for the web.
+A sleek, simple note editor for the web.